imranpciu/Machine-Learning-Approach-to-Analysis-of-Sentiment-Based-on-Electronics-Product-Reviews-in-Bengali./README.md

 # Machine-Learning-Approach-to-Analysis-of-Sentiment-Based-on-Electronics-Product-Reviews-in-Bengali.
 This Project is mainly based on sentiment analysis of electronic product reviews written in the Bengali language.
-It is impossible to read manually each comment to find sentiment.

 # Objective:
 The purpose of this Project is to understand the idea of what is written in every comment and suggest how many